DoctorZheng/The-anti-counterfeiting-algorithm/README.md

 > Zhaohui Zheng, and et.al.
 "A system for identifying an anti-counterfeiting pattern based on the statistical difference in key image regions", Expert Systems With Applications, 2021, 183: 115410.

-Part of the code is still being sorted out